 How to Thin Royal Icing for the Perfect Consistency

-If you want your icing consistency to be perfect, you need to go buy a spray bottle today.
-Like right now.
-Go buy one and watch your icing consistency improve immediately.
+If you want your icing consistency to be perfect you need to buy a spray bottle because it works!
+Go buy one and watch your icing consistency improve immediately because this tool is amazing!
 Place some icing in a bowl and spray a little water with your spray bottle, stir and check the consistency.
-Do you like it thick?
-Do you like it thin?
-Misty will help you make it the right consistency and you will love her and Gail for making your life easier with this one amazing tip.
+Do you like your royal icing thick or do you like thin royal icing?
+No matter what consistency you’re looking for Misty will help you make it because she and Gail just made your life easier with this one amazing tip.